status-im/specs/docs/stable/5-secure-transport.md

     - Elliptic curve Diffie-Hellman key exchange (Curve25519)
     - AES-256-CTR with HMAC-SHA-256 and IV derived alongside an encryption key

-    Key derivation is done using HKDF.
+    The node achieves key derivation using HKDF.

 ### Prekeys